tikalk/tikal-alm-tools/scm-tools/scm-migration/manual/CVS2GIT/README.md

 * users migration with details (full name and email address)
 * GIT push to a remote repository including all branches and tags
-* Remove of CVSROOT folder in the created repository
+* Removal of CVSROOT folder in the created repository
 * Addition of provided .gitignore file to all branches and tags

 For using the cvs2svn2git script, follow those instructions: